Vernon, France Port Guide

 Overview

-Vernon, France, is a charming town nestled along the Seine River, known for its picturesque streets and rich history.
-With its close proximity to the stunning Giverny, the home of Claude Monet, and its well-preserved medieval architecture, Vernon offers a delightful blend of art, culture, and natural beauty that makes it a must-visit destination.
+Vernon, France, is a charming riverside town nestled in the Normandy region, known for its picturesque landscapes and rich history.
+With its half-timbered houses and proximity to the stunning Giverny, home of Monet’s gardens, Vernon offers a delightful escape for cruise passengers seeking art, culture, and natural beauty.

 Getting Around